oykubeliz/oua_bootcamp_41/README.md

 ### **Sprint 3 Notes**
-- <br> At the beginning of the third sprint three members of the team has discussed which tasks will be completed in the third sprint.
+- At the beginning of the third sprint three members of the team has discussed which tasks will be completed in the third sprint.

   **To Do List:**
 -	Robotic Resurrection Logo will be updated.